bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-04-17-newsletter.md

   > previously undetected (by BIP125 policy) but would be detected and
   > prevented in the new rules.

-  There were no replies to the post as of this writing.
+  There were no replies to the post as of this writing. {% assign timestamp="0:42" %}

 ## Changes to services and client software